sagesharp/code-of-conduct-template/procedures/discussing-a-report.md

 ## Jurisdiction

- * *Is this Code of Conduct violation?* Is this behavior on our list of inappropriate behavior?
-Does it "toe the line" of inappropriate behavior?
+ * *Is this a Code of Conduct violation?* Is this behavior on our list of inappropriate behavior?
+Is it borderline inappropriate behavior?
 Does it violate our community norms?
  * *Did this occur in a space that is within our Code of Conduct's scope?* If the incident occurred outside the community, but a community member's safety may be negatively impacted if no action is taken, the incident may be in scope.

 ## Impact